Phonon induced rank-2 U(1) nematic liquid states: Discussion: Microscopic origin of the nematics.

 The second example of the nematics is a classical liquid crystal.
 In 2D, such as shown schematically in Fig.~\ref{Fig_overview}(b), the nematicity is described by a director of a fixed length, encoded in a $2\times2$ symmetric matrix

-{Note that the matrix is traceless and unimodular (reflecting the fact that director is of unit length), and as a result, nematic DoF are described by a single independent parameter, the azimuthal angle $\theta$.
-The idealized theory presented in the beginning still holds, however the constraints on the nematic matrix mean that the resulting phase may be modified.}
+{Note that the matrix is traceless and unimodular (reflecting the fact that director is of unit length), and as a result, nematic DoF are described not by three but by a single independent parameter, the azimuthal angle $\theta$.
+The idealized theory presented in the beginning still holds, however the lack of the necessary rank-2 DoFs means the proper R2-U1 electrostatics cannot be realized.

 {Another example of the nematicity is the spontaneous distortion of the Fermi surface (see e.g. Fig.~\ref{Fig_overview}(c)), known as the Pomeranchuk instability\cite{Pomeranchuk}, which in the simplest case of an isotropic (circular in 2D) Fermi surface is described by the quadrupole density operator (see e.g. Ref.~\onlinecite{Oganesyan}) \beq \bfPhi_{FS}(\qq) = \frac{1}{k_F^2} \psi^\dagger(\qq)